You’re exhausted. You’re just finishing a long day of work, and want to enjoy your evening.

 Computer screens actually flicker HUNDREDS of times per second.
 Perceivable to your brain, but not to the eye.
-Behind the scenes, your brain works hard to filter out the flickering for you.
+Behind the scenes, your brain filters out the flickering for you.

 But that comes at a cost.Your brain constantly works to filter the rapid flickering of computer screens.
 Filtering flicker drains your energy, causes headaches, and eye strain.
 Click To Tweet

 You could upgrade to a flicker-free monitor, but that’s expensive, uses a ton of electricity, and isn’t portable.

-Special software can use your computer’s video card to filter the flicker for you.
-Save your brainpower for better uses.
+Certain blue light filtering software can use your computer’s video card to filter the flicker for you.

 How Blue Light Wrecks Sleep & How IrisTech Prevents That

 Speaking of night.